 What are my interest rates?

 When did you buy your home?
 If you bought during the housing crisis, you could already have an incredibly low interest rate.
-But even if you can’t get a lower interest rate on your mortgage, you could save on interest by paying off other debts that have higher interest rates.
-Transferring debt from high, unsecured, interest rates to low, secured, interest rates could be financially optimal.
-Learn more about reasons to refinance, even when rates are rising.
+If you bought your home within the last decade, there’s a chance you can lower your rate in addition to accessing your equity.
+But even if your rate stays roughly the same, you could save on interest by paying off other debts that have higher interest rates.
+Transferring debt from high, unsecured, interest rates to low, secured, interest rates could save you a lot in the long run, and help you get off a frustrating debt treadmill.

 Have you considered all your options?